 Meet the Leech Lakers!

-Welcome to the 2017-2018 season for the Leech Lake Tribal College Lakers.
-This is our fifth season having athletics here at Leech Lake.
+Welcome to the 2019-2020 season for the Leech Lake Tribal College Lakers.
+This is our seventh season having athletics here at Leech Lake.
 Our Men and Women compete against Division 1, 2, & 3 colleges in the National Junior College Athletic Association (NJCAA).
 Our Lakers are one of ten members in the Northern Intercollegiate Athletic Conference (NIAC).
 Our conference is made up of teams from Minnesota, South Dakota, North Dakota, and Manitoba (Canada).
 It is our goal of the Leech Lake Tribal College Athletic Department to provide opportunities to student-athletes to enrich their collegiate experience through participation with competitive and cooperative athletic teams.
 We are looking forward to a successful season on and off the court for our players.

 Men’s Basketball Head Coach